redux-utilities/redux-actions/README.md

 });
 ```

-If `actionsMap` has a recursive structure, its leaves are used as payload and meta creators, and the action type for each leaf is the combined path to that leaf, given an optional prefix:
+If `actionsMap` has a recursive structure, its leaves are used as payload and meta creators, and the action type for each leaf is the combined path to that leaf:

 ```js
 const actionCreators = createActions({